 So here's the Bose Soundbar 700, which is currently the brand’s premium soundbar offering.
 While all the other companies go big for their high-end models, this delivers on the Bose little box/big sound promise in spades, getting lots more volume out of its strikingly compact form than you might reasonably have expected.

 It looks smart too, so certainly seems the kind of thing to pair with one of the best TVs if you're not planning on getting a huge set, but still expect your gadgets to come with a premium finish – which not all smaller and cheaper soundbars do.

-However, it also lacks a couple of key features, and in doing so falls victims to some strong competition, leaving it as good, but not truly great option.
+However, the Soundbar 700 lacks a couple of key features, and in doing so falls victims to some strong competition, leaving it as a good, but not truly great, option.
 Let's explore why.